How Long Does a Master's Program Typically Take to Complete?

 |Prerequisites||Most programs require the prior acquisition of a bachelor's degree|

 |Concentrations||Aerospace engineering, applied mathematics, computational linguistics, physics, sustainable transportation, mechanical engineering, public health|

 |Online Availability||Some master's programs are available fully online|

 |Continuing Education||A doctorate may prove beneficial for career advancement|

 Some master's-degree programs will require you to complete a practicum, which is a period of supervised, hands-on work in your chosen field.
 A practicum may occur simultaneously with your coursework, or it may be completed once your coursework is finished, which will add time to the total length of your degree program.
 Practica components are typical in fields that require practitioners to be licensed.
 These include education, social work, audiology and nursing.
 A practicum can take anywhere from a semester to a year to complete.

 If you have limitations such as job or family obligations that prevent you from attending a program on a full-time basis, you may be able to participate in part-time study.
-Many master's-degree programs offer courses in the evenings to accommodate their students' schedules, and some offer courses online.
-By attending part-time, you will probably earn your master's degree in three to five years instead of two.
+Many master's degree programs offer courses in the evenings to accommodate students' schedules, and some offer courses online.
+By attending part-time, you may earn your master's degree in three to five years, instead of two.